-According to the LCR classification, 53.3 per cent of the Bank's deposits are categorised as "less stable" while deposits classified as "stable" or "term deposits" represent 9.3 and 37.3 per cent, respectively of all deposits.
-Deposits from financial entities being wound up represent 18.4 per cent. of total deposits and deposits from pension funds and domestic financial entities represent 12 and 8.3 per cent, respectively, of total deposits.
+According to the LCR classification, 55.7 per cent of the Bank's deposits are categorised as "less stable" while deposits classified as "stable" or "term deposits" represent 8 and 35 per cent, respectively of all deposits.
+Deposits from financial entities being wound up represent 15.46 per cent. of total deposits and deposits from pension funds and domestic financial entities represent 13.44 and 8 per cent, respectively, of total deposits.

 The Bank's strategy is to seek to increase the maturity profile of its liabilities and to strengthen the Bank's liquidity reserve.
 The Bank has made significant progress in converting its on demand deposits to term deposits.
-At 31 December 2009, over 90 per cent. of the Bank's deposits were on demand compared to 58 per cent. at 31 December 2014.
+At 31 December 2009, over 90 per cent. of the Bank's deposits were on demand compared to 52.8 per cent. at 31 December 2013.
 However, no assurance can be given that the Bank will continue to be successful in so converting its base deposits or will otherwise be able to increase the maturity profile of its funding.

-The Bank's non-deposit funding principally comprises medium term note and covered bond issues (including covered bonds previously issued by Kaupthing and assured by the Bank in January 2012), a limited number of other loans (including two subordinated loans from the Icelandic state, a loan from the Central Bank and a senior unsecured bond offering denominated in Norwegian krone (NOK)) and equity funding.
+The Bank's non-deposit funding principally comprises covered bond issues (including covered bonds previously issued by Kaupthing and assured by the Bank in January 2012), a limited number of other loans (including two subordinated loans from the Icelandic state, a loan from the Central Bank and a senior unsecured bond offering denominated in Norwegian krone (NOK)) and equity funding.